DizzyLove/HD-Dizzy-Addon/README.md

 # Altered Slayer sprite; purple muzzle flash!💜
 # Pistol, Blooper, Vulcanette is from Melodica's Eriguns reskins for HD.
 # Custom colored reticle for weapons.
-# Hazmat Suit from Realm667
+# Hazmat Suit sprite from Realm667
+# Implemented addons made by the community : Bogus new firing range; Karla's Imp Translations; Ted's radsuit tweak; Ace's Smug Hoe female mugshot.; Rachel Amber voice pack - adds some sound clips from Life Is Strange: Before The Storm to complement the "Hey!
+Dickhead!" clip used in HD from Matt's site.

 -> HD_ROTT_PISTOL.pk3 [Standalone addon that needs to be loaded separately to use as a pistol replacement]
 # Rise of the Triad pistol with sound effect from the 1995 game by Apogee Software.